XMB-Manager-Plus/xmb-manager-plus/README.markdown

 -  Plugin the USB drive in /dev_usb000/(closest to the disc drive) before you turn the PS3 on
 -  Turn PS3 on to see the new theme pack

+## Uninstall Instructions

+-  Download Rebug Package Manager pkg
+-  Install Rebug Package Manager pkg file
+-  Run the Rebug Package Manager installer (you can delete it afterwards)
+-  Delete XMB Manager Plus in the XMB "Game Data" category

+NOTE: Follow the correct order or your "Install Package Files" (or "Package Manager") option will not appear and you'll have to reinstall Firmware

 ## Downloads

 ### Core Package